Flessent/LTL_To_LDL/README.md

 1. ***generate expansionGrad nberOfFormula***
+Although this session starts with this command, it must be used after the ***setting*** command.
+If you try to use it before, you w'll get the following error message :
+***Your list of AP is empty.
+You propably forget to use the option '--AP' of the command 'setting' to set your list of AP.
+Enter for example :  setting --AP a,b***.

 This command is the main command.
 It allows to generate LTL-Formula(behind the scenes, theses generated LTL-Formulas are converted into LDL-Formula).
 The command accepts two parameters :
 - ***expansionGrad***